Learning a Game by Paying the Agents: Our Problem: Learning from Learning Agents

+Our model stipulates that the principal observes the full joint mixed strategy $\vx^t$, instead of a sampled pure strategy profile $\va^t \sim \vx^t$.
+This stipulation, however, is not at all vital and could be removed with only minimal effect on the results.
+In particular, suppose that each agent $i$, instead of announcing a mixed strategy $\vx^t_i$ in each round, samples an action $a_i^t \sim \vx^t_i$ and announces the ``mixed strategy'' that assigns all mass to $a_i^t$.
+Then the principal only observes $a_i^t$.
+The difference now is that, since the agents are randomizing, the regret bound \eqref{eq:regret-bound} cannot hold {\em deterministically}; there will be some stochastic approximation error term that can be bounded by Azuma-Hoeffding inequality, so \eqref{eq:regret-bound} only holds {\em with high probability}.
+In that setting, one can think of the results of this paper as conditional on the high-probability event that \eqref{eq:regret-bound} holds.

+In particular, lower bounds that apply to the setting where the principal only observes the realized action profile also apply to the setting where the principal observes the mixed strategy profile.
+We will use this fact freely to prove lower bounds, in \Cref{th:no regret lower bound}.

-This goal as currently stated is impossible.
-To see this, note that agents' actions in all the behavioral models are only affected by their utility {\em differences}, that is, the differences $U_i(a_i, a_{-i}) - U_i(a_i', a_{-i})$.
-In other words, if we create another game $\Gamma'$ with $U_i'(a_i, a_{-i}) = U_i(a_i, a_{-i}) + W_i(a_{-i})$ for all $a \in A$, where $W_i : A_{-i} \to \R$ is an arbitrary function not depending on $i$'s action, there is no way to distinguish $\Gamma$ from $\Gamma'$ using only behavioral data.
-Thus, we can only determine utility functions {\em up to} additive $W_i$ terms.
-We can thus formally state our goal as follows.
+\paragraph{Our goal} We aim to design algorithms for the principal to learn the agents' utility functions $U_i$ by designing the payment functions $P_i^t$ and signals $s_i^t$, for any no-regret learning agents.
+However, this goal as currently stated is impossible, because agents' regrets are only affected by the {\em utility differences} between actions, namely, $U_i(a_i, \va_{-i}) - U_i(a_i', \va_{-i})$, and the behaviors of typical no-regret algorithms (such as MWU) only depend on those differences.
+In other words, if we create another game $\tilde\Gamma$ with $\tilde U(a_i, \va_{-i}) = U_i(a_i, \va_{-i}) + W_i(\va_{-i})$ for all $\va \in A$, where $W_i : A_{-i} \to \R$ is an arbitrary function not depending on agent $i$'s action, there is no way to distinguish $\Gamma$ from $\tilde\Gamma$ using only agents' behavioral data -- that is, games $\Gamma$ and $\tilde\Gamma$ are {\em strategically equivalent}.
+Thus, we can only determine utility functions {\em up to} strategic equivalence.